cbeust/kobalt-examples/README.md

 ./kobaltw installFreeDebug
 ```

 Then launch the app called "Kobalt Helloworld" on your device.
+Other targets of interest:

+ - `installFreeRelease`
+ - `installProDebug`
+ - `installProRelease`.

-Other targets of interest: `installProDebug` and `installFreeRelease` and `installProRelease`.
-Each of these will display their product flavor and build type on the main screen along with a different background color.
+ Each of these will display their product flavor and build type on the main screen along with a different background color (green for "free" and red for "pro") to demonstrate various layouts based on the product flavor.